 6. Make Money on your Old Machine

 Please, please, please do not throw your old machine in a landfill.
+You may be able to find someone who repairs them who is willing to pick it up, for free.
 You will always be able to find somewhere to recycle it and make some scrap metal money, at a minimum.
 Some retailers will pick up and recycle your old model for free or a small charge, when they deliver the new model.
 My utility company is currently offering $40 in rebates to pick up old refrigerators.
 If it is still functional, you will probably come out ahead by selling it on Craigslist.
 Spruce it up, take photos, and be very descriptive in what you are offering (including size dimensions).

 7. Decline Automatic Add-Ons